Yureien/AnimeScraperGUI/README.md

 # Anime Scraper (GUI)
-This is a GUI version of [anime-scrapers](https://github.com/jQwotos/anime-scrapers) with extra features!
+This is a GUI version of [anime_scrapers](https://github.com/jQwotos/anime_scrapers) with extra features!
-It was built using Python, Django, Python Requests module, and Python BeautifulSoup4 module.
+It was built using Python, Django, Python Requests module, and Python BeautifulSoup4 module, and some other modules (all are listed in requirements.txt).

-With this, you can stream or download animes from many sites, which are given in the [anime-scrapers](https://github.com/jQwotos/anime-scrapers) repository.
+With this, you can stream or download animes from many sites, which are given in the [anime_scrapers](https://github.com/jQwotos/anime_scrapers) repository.

 This is actually a web UI, in other words, a local server.
 So, you can open the server website on any device on the local network by installing this repo on a PC, or even remotely if you configure it that way (Instructions not included for remote setup.
 Just a tip: Use localtunnel).